CMOs and CDMOs Explained:

 In conclusion

 When contracting a CMO or CDMO, you will have the peace of mind to get the necessary support with the regulatory aspects.
-You will have to worry much less about scaling up, establishing GMP-compliant processes and having the proper regulatory approvals.
+You will have to worry much less about scaling up, establishing GMP-compliant processes, and getting the proper regulatory approvals.
 CDMOs are highly experienced in creating compliant and effective manufacturing processes and will have your back.

-On the other hand, you get dependent on another company.
-You have to ensure that everything like intellectual property, quality, costs and data security are covered in your contracts.
+On the other hand, you become dependent on another company.
+You have to ensure that your contracts cover everything, such as intellectual property, quality, costs and data security.

 FAQ